fedlucchetti/mynotes/notes_1.0.md

 (philía) 'friendship, love') is a concept in sociology describing the tendency of individuals to associate and bond with similar others, as in the proverb "birds of a feather flock together".[1]
+  - Birds of a feather: Homophily in social networks

 # 06-05-2024
 • Tractography Fail: S006-V1 S058-V2